 Nina Simone was a singular voice in music.
 Her intense, grizzled style and stark, unafraid message continue to reverberate throughout both decades and genres, and her work continues to be directly referenced and reimagined in modern music by everyone from Michael Buble to Kanye West.

 Born in 1933 as Eunice Kathleen Waymon, she changed her name to “Nina Simone” when she began performing regularly in Atlantic City nightclubs.
 Knowing her mother would not approve of playing the “Devil’s Music,” Simone initially used the stage name to help her fly under the radar.
 Nina Simone, fondly known as The High Priestess of Soul, went on to record more than 40 albums over the course of her career.
-This year, Simone will be officially inducted into the Rock and Roll Hall of Fame after receiving her first-ever nomination since the Hall’s first induction year in 1986.
+In 2018, Simone was officially inducted into the Rock and Roll Hall of Fame after receiving her first nomination since the Hall’s first induction year in 1986.

 In addition to being a powerhouse singer, songwriter, pianist, arranger, Nina Simone was an influential civil rights activist, often using her music as a platform to draw attention to the violence and hardships facing African Americans.
-Below, you can hear Simone discuss and perform a pair of her more political songs: “Revolution”, which deals generally with rebelling against oppression, and “Strange Fruit”, Simone’s famously chilling musical rendering of the rampant southern lynchings at that time.
+Below, you can hear Simone discuss and perform a pair of her more political songs: “Revolution”, which deals generally with rebelling against oppression, and “Strange Fruit”, a song Billie Holiday made famous but Simone made her own, a chilling rendering of the rampant southern lynchings at that time.

 Nina Simone – “Revolution” & “Strange Fruit”